NREL/buildstockbatch/docs/project_defn.rst

 To use your own custom weather files for a specific location, this can be done in **one** of two ways:

-- Update the weather file path in your local `options_lookup.tsv <https://github.com/NREL/OpenStudio-BuildStock/blob/master/resources/options_lookup.tsv>`_ in `OpenStudio-BuildStock`_ to ensure that your custom weather file is tagged to the correct location, or
+- Update the weather file name in your local `options_lookup.tsv <https://github.com/NREL/OpenStudio-BuildStock/blob/master/resources/options_lookup.tsv>`_ in the ``resources`` folder.
+For example, in the options_lookup tsv, the Location ``AL_Birmingham.Muni.AP.722280`` is matched to the ``weather_file_name=USA_AL_Birmingham.Muni.AP.722280.epw``.
+To update the weather file for this location, the `weather_file_name` field needs to be updated to match your new name specified.

-- Rename your custom weather files using the ``Location + .epw`` weather file format
+- Lookup the location matching your new weather file name and rename your custom .epw file using the ``Location + .epw`` weather file format

 Baseline simulations